Statistics major

 Why major in statistics?

 With the increase in data available to businesses, organizations and consumers, the need to make sense of that data has exploded.
-As a result, statistics is one of colleges’ fastest growing majors.
-We use the expression “few are called and fewer are chosen.”
-Statistics requires excellent math skills, a sense of data structure and manipulation and good problem-solving abilities.
+As a result, statistics is one of higher education’s fastest growing majors.
+Statistics requires excellent math skills, a sense of data structure and manipulation, and good problem-solving abilities.
 The combination of these areas enables statisticians to assist in research and discovery in almost every discipline.
 To researchers, statistics is a set of tools to help estimate effects and test hypotheses.
 To statisticians, the field is an exciting combination of theory, method and discovery to guide research and bring products to market faster.

-UD will allow you to apply statistical techniques to real data and real problems, making you highly sought after when it’s time to enter the job market.
+UD will allow you to apply statistical techniques to real data and real problems.
+So you will be highly sought after when it’s time to enter the job market.
 Our students build a “statistical imagination” in order to address a range of problems in diverse fields.
 At UD, you will build a firm foundation in statistical theory, complemented by courses in applied statistics and data management using SAS, R, JMP.
 Our courses apply to problem solving in areas like economics, biology, business or the environment.
-Couple this major with a minor in data analytics or resource economics, and you’ll land an impactful, high-paying job upon graduation!
+Couple this major with a minor in resource economics, and you’ll land an impactful, high-paying job upon graduation!

 In addition to the required core courses of the major, you’ll choose an “area of application” for further in-depth study.
 Starting your sophomore year, you’ll dive into a subject area of interest to you and earn the equivalent of a minor in that discipline.
 Examples include: